 Because of the way the law works in the state of Nevada, and because seat belt tickets are always going to be a secondary offense, that almost always means there are other charges received along with the seat belt ticket.

-So, the best way to go about this is to consult an expert Las Vegas personal injury lawyer to discuss your legal options and the best steps to move forward.
+So, the best way to go about this is to consult an experienced injury lawyer to discuss your legal options and the best steps to move forward.
 Quite often, there are ways for an experienced attorney to reduce your charges or win a dismissal depending on the facts of your particular case.
 But it’s absolutely better than going at this on your own with no winning legal strategy.